Blibbo/Studio/CS-Theory/Turing Machine.md

-- device that can write and read 0s and 1s to and from a storage
+It's a theoretical device that has a big sequence of 0s and 1s.
-- theorized to be able to perform any kind of calculation
+This device can read this sequence, and it can also write "0" or "1" anywhere in the sequence.

-- calling it "architecture" is a stretch
+It's theorized that this simple machine can calculate ANYTHING.